Image Denoising Using the Geodesics' Gramian of the Manifold Underlying Patch-Space: Performance analysis

-where $D[k,k]=\sum_{k'=1}^{n^2} W(k,k')$ for $k,k'=1,\dots,n^2$.
-Here, the diagonal matrix $D$ represents the degrees of the vertices in the graph structure.
-The next step is denoising patches that we presented for GGD in Sec.~\ref{sec:denoi_patches}.
-The only difference in that step of implementing it for GLD is using the eigenvectors of the Laplacian matrix [Eqn.~\eqref{eqn:laplacian}] instead of those of the Gramian matrix [Eqn.~\eqref{eqn:denoise} of Sec.~\ref{sec:denoi_patches}].
-Thus, we repeat everything presented in Sec.~\ref{sec:denoi_patches} with the eigenvectors of the Laplacian matrix given in Eqn.~\eqref{eqn:laplacian}.
-The last step of merging denoised patches given in Sec.~\ref{sec:merging_patches}, is identical for both of the methods.

-We produce test images and run both of the methods on these images to compare the results.
-We vary the corruption level of images by imposing different levels of uniform random noise into the image of Lena Forsén.
-For that, we vary $\epsilon = 0, 10, 20, \dots, 150$ in Eqn.~\eqref{eqn:noise} and create 16 noisy images.
-We run GGD using arbitrary parameter values $\rho=5$ and $\delta=10$ and perform denoising with $L=10$, $L=10^2$, $L=10^3$, and $L=10^4$.
-We also set $\rho=5$ and $\delta=10$ in GLD and choose the remaining parameter values $\beta$ and $\gamma$ are as 3 and 5, respectively, since we got the least reconstruction error for those parameters.
-Since we added uniform random noise onto images, to eliminate the random effect on the results, we run GLD 10 times with different seeds in the uniform random number generator and produce denoised images, $\tilde{\mathcal{U}}$'s.
-We compute the reconstruction error of $\tilde{\mathcal{U}}$'s using Eqn.~\eqref{eqn:error} by treating the original image $\mathcal{I}$ as the ground-truth.
+Here, we analyze the performance of GGD with respect to the corruption level of the input image.
+We vary the corruption level of images by imposing different levels of Gaussian random noise into the image of Lena Forsén of size $100\times 100$.
+For that, we vary $\epsilon = 0, 10, 20, \dots, 100$ in Eqn.~\eqref{eqn:noise} and create 10 noisy images.
+We run GGD over these noisy images with arbitrary parameter values ($\rho, \delta, L$) where $\delta=10$, $\rho=3, 7$, and $L=10$, $10^2$, $10^3$, $10^4$, and denoise them.
+We compute RMSE (Def.~\ref{def:rmse}), PSNR (Def.~\ref{def:psnr}), and SSIM (Def.~\ref{def:ssim}) for each denoised image with the noise-free original image as the reference image and the denoised image as the image of interest.
+Moreover, we compute the corruption level of each noisy image using the same three metrics, with the noise-free original image as the reference image and the noisy images as the images of interest, and use that to compare the denoising results of GGD.
+Since we added Gaussian random noise onto images, to eliminate the random effect on the results, we run the same experiment 10 times, e.i. realizations, each with a different seed (each seed contributes one sample realization) in the Gaussian random number generator.
+We average the results over the 10 realizations for each combination of parameters.